 - 2. Musical Activities learn and/or build on your knowledge and understanding about the interrelated dimensions of music through: - a.
 Warm-up Games (including vocal warm-ups) - b.
 Flexible Games (optional extension work) - c.
-Learn to Sing the Song (there are 2 parts in the coda the end section of the song, you will see it named on the screen) - d.
-Option: Play Instruments with the Song (over the coda section) - e.
-Option: Improvise with the Song (over the coda section) - f.
-Option: Compose with the Song (over the coda section) - 3.
+Learn to Sing the Song( in 6 different styles; Blues, Baroque, Latin, Bhangra, Folk and Funk) - d.
+Play Instruments with the Song - e.
+Improvise with the Song (and optional extension activities) - f.
+Compose with the Song - 3.
 Perform the Song perform and share your learning as you progress through the Unit of Work.